MENU

 The Carnival Experience

-Gardner’s work primarily revolves around the carnival, a festival that embodies the spirit of community, creativity, and tradition.
+Over 15 years and 15 countries, Gardner’s work revolved around the carnival, a festival that embodies the spirit of community, creativity, and tradition.
 He emphasizes the importance of capturing not just the visual spectacle but also the underlying emotions and stories that define these events.
-His project, titled “We the Spirits,” reflects this philosophy, aiming to delve deeper into the themes of life, death, and the human experience.
+His incredible book project, titled “We the Spirits,” reflects this philosophy, aiming to delve deeper into the themes of life, death, and the human experience.

 During the podcast, Gardner discussed the improvisational nature of carnival celebrations.
 While there are traditional characters and structures, the spontaneity of the events allows for a unique blend of chaos and order.
 This dynamic environment presents both challenges and opportunities for photographers.
 Gardner’s approach involves embracing this unpredictability, allowing him to capture authentic moments that resonate with viewers.